-16.66 The university and its academic partners are responsible for monitoring the attendance of international students sponsored under Tier 4 of the UK Visas and Immigration (UKVI) processes.
-Where a sponsored student fails to meet attendance requirements or requests to withdraw/is deemed to have withdrawn from study, this must be managed and reported in accordance with the monitoring requirements set out by UKVI, these being managed by the academic partner or executive office Level 1 user (https://www.gov.uk/visas-immigration).
+16.66 The university and its academic partners are responsible for monitoring the attendance of international students sponsored under Student route of the UK Visas and Immigration (UKVI) processes.
+Where a sponsored student fails to meet attendance requirements or requests to withdraw / is deemed to have withdrawn from study, this must be managed and reported in accordance with the monitoring requirements set out by UKVI, these being managed by the academic partner or executive office Level 1 user (Study in the UK - GOV.UK).